 The goal of the pro-life movement is to protect all human life, from conception to natural death.
 This means that being pro-life is about multiple issues — but the largest threat to life is, currently, abortion.
-The goal of the pro-life movement is to end abortion; to not only make it illegal, but to make it to where no woman ever even considers an abortion.
+The goal of the pro-life movement is to end abortion; to not only make it illegal, but to make it to where no woman ever even considers it.

 The Trump administration has been notably pro-life, putting into place pro-life policies and scoring multiple pro-life victories over the last year.
 Last week, Vice President Mike Pence attended a luncheon in Nashville hosted by the Susan B. Anthony List and Life Institute, where he said something shocking: that he hopes abortion will end soon.
 “If all of us do all we can, we can once again, in our time, restore the sanctity of life to the center of American law,” he said.